dmgt/TIL/howto_set_up_multiple_users_on_Rstudio_on_Docker.md

 <!-- end list -->

     - "-d" for *detach* means the container will run 'in the background' , and return a command prompt (without this flag your container will be running but you won't be able to run anything else at the command prompt until the container is stopped)
-    - "-p" for *port* is a port and also the suffix for the url your RStudio session will be accesible at
+    - "-p" for *port* is a port and also the suffix for the URL your RStudio session will be accessible at
     - "-e" for *environment* is passing the `PASSWORD` variable to the created computational environment
     - "--rm" for *remove* , which will automatically delete this container after it exits (note it does not delete the underlying image the container was based on)
     - `rocker/tidyverse` - this specifies the exact Docker image (already created by the Rocker project) to use.
-Using the same image, you can set up the exact same computational environment many differnet times, or many different people can all use it to set up the same environment
+Using the same image, you can set up the exact same computational environment many different times, or many different people can all use it to set up the same environment
                 - More details about this image at [https://www.rocker-project.org/images/](https://www.rocker-project.org/images/)

   - To find the URL you can use to log into the new R Studio session,